oshvartz/ContextualAgentRulesHub/memory-bank/activeContext.md

 - **Content Access**: On-demand loading from YAML files working
 - **Filtering**: By tags, language, description search all functional
 - **Memory Management**: Only metadata kept in memory until content needed
+- **Core Rule Management**: Dedicated tools for accessing core rules and their content.

 ### Architecture Benefits
 - **Scalable**: Can handle large numbers of rules efficiently